kar-ab/image_similarity/README.md

 for ssim_im_thres = 0.8 and ssim_bb_thres = 0.5, 96 unique images were obtained

-for more fine tuned results, set higher values of thresholds.
+settings higher values of thresholds will, increase the number of unique images.

 ## Acknowledgement :pray:
 For yolo and bounding box association, code has been borrowed from :